 Abstract

-Housing unaffordability heightens political conflict across advanced democracies.
-As prices surge, homeowners benefit from asset appreciation, while renters face soaring rental costs and are priced out of the housing market.
-The literature focuses on homeownership as a source of economic and political conservatism.
-Yet, evidence about the implications of renting remains scarce.
-This paper argues that the political divide between homeowners and renters widens when renters lose the expectation of future homeownership and perceive themselves as stuck in the rental market.
-Focusing on the United Kingdom, this paper employs a shift-share instrument that leverages local variation in housing characteristics and the aggregate change in their prices to show the causal effect of house price changes on the political attitudes and voting intentions of renters.
-It finds that exogenous appreciation strengthens pro-redistributive attitudes but also intensifies cultural concerns against immigrants.
-Electorally, housing shocks boost support for the Labour Party.
-The paper provides new evidence on the deepening political cleavage between owners and renters, offering new insights into the mechanism linking house prices to rising polarisation in advanced democracies.
+How do house prices shape renters' political behaviour?
+Mounting research is showing that housing unaffordability is intensifying political divides across advanced democracies.
+As prices rise, homeowners benefit from asset appreciation, while renters face escalating costs and are increasingly priced out of the market.
+Yet, while existing research has largely focused on homeownership as a driver of economic and political conservatism, the political implications of renting are underexplored.
+This paper argues that the divide between homeowners and renters widens when renters lose the expectation of future homeownership and see themselves as permanently excluded from the housing ladder.
+Focusing on the United Kingdom, I employ a shift-share instrument that combines local variation in housing characteristics with aggregate price changes to identify the causal effect of house price growth on renters’ political attitudes and voting intentions.
+The results show that exogenous housing appreciation increases support for redistribution while simultaneously intensifying cultural concerns about immigration.
+Electorally, these housing shocks generate a critical trade-off for the Labour Party between addressing renters’ material interests and responding to their status-related anxieties.
+Overall, the findings provide new evidence on the deepening political cleavage between homeowners and renters, shedding light on a key mechanism linking rising house prices to political polarisation in the United Kingdom.

 Unmet Expectations and Attitudes toward the Role of Government